 Web client users can use the file system extension.
 Sometimes developers rely on this extension without providing any alternative, which is incorrect.
 The file system extension is intended to improve user experience but it should not be the only available option.
-Otherwise users who do not install the extension cannot use all applied solution features.
-Users can have good reasons to avoid installing the file system extension (for example, it is not available for a half of the supported browsers in the platform version 8.2).
+Otherwise, users who do not install the extension cannot use all applied solution features.
+Users can have good reasons to avoid installing the file system extension (for example, it is not available for half of the supported browsers in the platform version 8.2).
 Even if the extension is available, some users do not have the right to install browser add-ins and some users simply choose not to install it.

 User interface performance

 You can estimate the user interface performance by the maximum response time to a single user action.
 Avoid scenarios where it takes more than 1 second.

 To measure that second, you can try using the performance indicators of the platform or writing a measurement script.
 But both these methods are incorrect because the time measured is different from the actual response time on a live system.
 The web client will show the least accurate result because it executes a lot of asynchronous operations.
 Therefore, the start time of a script fragment (for example, when an idle handler is triggered) can be very different from the time when the form drawing is finished so that users can interact with it.

 The best measurement method is using a stopwatch.

 We do not recommend taking measurements on the computer where you develop the applied solution.
 As a rule, computers used for development are more powerful than end-user computers.
 End-users often have computers that are quite old, and they do not think of upgrading them in the near future.